 NMRA-094 is designed to antagonize histamine H1 receptors and serotonin 5-HT2A receptors, both of which are critical mechanisms of arousal in the CNS.
-Histamine is a small monoamine signaling molecule present both in the immune system and brain.
+Histamine is a signaling molecule known as a monoamine which is present both in the immune system and brain.
 In the brain, histamine promotes arousal and suppresses REM sleep.
-The H1 receptor depolarizes postsynaptic neurons and is crucial for the wake-promoting effects of histamine.
+The H1 receptor depolarizes, or changes the electric charge, of cells which disrupts cell signaling and contributes to the wake-promoting effects of histamine.